Paymenter/docs/README.md

 ## Contact

 If you have any questions or need further assistance, feel free to reach out to our support team through our [contact page](https://paymenter.org/contact).

----

-Thank you for contributing to Paymenter!
-Together, we can make Paymenter even better.